Best Backpacking Trips in Washington

 • Trail Guide: Gothic Basin + Foggy Lake

 Ptarmigan Ridge is a very popular day hike at the base of Mt.Baker, one of Washington’s many volcanoes.
-And it is for good reason, it offers sweeping views and dreamy vistas.
-BUT if spend the night, well, the entire experience is elevated.
+It offers sweeping views and dreamy vistas BUT if you spend the night, you are in for a special treat.

 The hike begins at Artist Point, offering immediate panoramic views of Mount Baker and Mount Shuksan.
 Yes please, on views starting from the parking lot!
 Start by following the well-maintained trail towards Table Mountain.